 After looping around the south of Barton upon Humber and through mile 8 you pass another water station before passing under the Humber Bridge.
 Along a long straight flat, before the toughest challenge on the course: ‘Cardiac Hill’ - a 1 mile climb taking runners from the 9 mile post.
 Halfway up the hill is a further water and sponge station.
 Don't be deceived by the false horizons!
 On reaching the summit, runners swing left down to the Barton upon Humber roundabout and pass the 10 mile point

 Runners head down the long drop on the slip road towards the bridge and leave the carriageway to go through the final water station.
 They then drop down and back under the bridge to immediately turn back on themselves through mile 11 to rejoin the bridge on the east side and run back over the Humber Bridge.

 11 Miles to Finish

-The 11 mile point is passed as runners head back over the bridge for an uphill run towards the centre span of the bridge.
-As runners pass the centre span of the bridge, they also pass by the 12 mile mark and from then on it’s all downhill as the race heads of the bridge back towards the finish line shortly after the 13th mile!
+Runners head back onto the bridge for an uphill run towards the central span and the 12 marker.
+From the centre it’s all downhill as the race heads off the bridge back and spirals down towards the finish line at Hessle High School.

 The half marathon will start at 9am and the Fun Run starts at 9.10am.